sauvikbiswas/Y-Finance/posts/net-worth.md

 I would suggest that you choose a time-scale and compute your net worth with respect to that.
 Include only those assets that you can reasonably liquidate within that time scale.
 If you choose your time-scale as 1 month, you should not include real-estate.
 The question still remains--what would be a reasonable choice of this time-scale?
 To that I would say that if you are a salaried employee or a small businessman, 1 month is a good time-scale.
 If you are primarily into real-estate or have multiple properties, you should choose a time-scale of at least 6 months.

 If you are committed to exploring, you might want to keep a track of your net-worth computed for different time-scales.
 Also, all assets included in net worth for a lower time-scale will automatically be a part of the net worth for a larger time-scale.
+In other words, anything that can be liquidated in 1 month can definitely be liquidated in 6 months.

 There is also another factor.
 How much loss would you encounter in the liquidation process with respect to the market value of an asset?
 Here is a simple example.
 If you have to liquidate a fixed-deposit prematurely, you would need to pay a penalty of anywhere between 0.5% to 1.5%.
 This value depends on the penalty rate imposed by the bank, the original duration of the FD, the evolved duration, etc. A slightly more complicated one would be dissolving government pension and provident fund schemes--you might not be able to liquidate all of it by law.
 You might also hold assets against which you might have to pay taxes during liquidation.
 For example, long term capital gains tax for liquidating a stock that you had held for quite some time.